kaltura/playkit-js-downloads/README.md

 - **displayFlavors** - A flag indicating whether to display flavors to download. optional- default is true. if set to false then only the configured/default source will be available for download.
 - **displayCaptions** - A flag indicating whether to display captions of the media to download. optional- default is true.
 - **displayAttachments** - A flag indicating whether to display attachments of the media to download. optional- default is true.
+- **displaySources** - A flag indicating whether to display media sources to download. optional- default is true.

 [getFlavorAssetsWithParams]: https://developer.kaltura.com/api-docs/service/flavorAsset/action/getFlavorAssetsWithParams